immutable-js/immutable-js/README.md

 Immutable data cannot be changed once created, leading to much simpler application development and enabling techniques from functional programming such as lazy evaluation.
-This provides a lazy `Sequence`, allowing efficient chaining of sequence methods like `map` and `filter` without creating intermediate representations.
+Immutable JS provides a lazy `Sequence`, allowing efficient chaining of sequence methods like `map` and `filter` without creating intermediate representations.

 `immutable` provides `Sequence`, `Range`, `Repeat`, `Map`, `OrderedMap`, `Set` and a sparse `Vector` by using lazy sequences and [hash maps tries](http://en.wikipedia.org/wiki/Hash_array_mapped_trie).